carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > > ~~~
 > > {: .language-bash}
 > >
-> > After switching to the `thermophilusLMG18311_prokka` directory, we shall now filter the data we need and save the outputs to a file named `trnas.tsv`.
+> > After switching to the `thermophilusLMG18311_prokka` directory, we should filter the data we need and save the outputs to a file named `trnas.tsv`.
 To do so, we use the `head` command with the `-n 1` argument to get the first line (the headers of the columns).
-We then append the lines that correspond to tRNAs, which is done with the code `$'\t'tRNA$'\t'`(this means that the program will search for lines that contain the word `tRNA` with tab spaces at the beginning and the end of the word).
+Next, we add the lines that correspond to tRNAs, which is done with the code `$'\t'tRNA$'\t'`(this means that the program will search for lines that contain the word `tRNA` with tab spaces at the beginning and the end of the word).
 > >
 > > ~~~
 > > $ cd thermophilusLMG18311_prokka